Energy Incentive Programs, Hawaii

 The state of Hawaii offers a corporate tax credit of 20 to 35 percent to companies that develop wind and solar (including solar thermal electric, solar heating, and PV) projects, respectively.
 While federal facilities, as untaxed entities, cannot take direct advantage of this incentive, private concerns working with federal installations can implement these projects as power purchase agreements (PPAs) or other arrangements in which the private entity owns the asset and shares the benefit with the federal host.

 Customers of Hawaii's three investor-owned utilities, HECO, HELCO, and MECO, are offered a feed-in tariff whereby the utilities will purchase the electric output of solar, wind, and certain hydroelectric installations of up to 5 MW (maximum eligible system size varies by technology and location).
-Purchase rates vary, depending on technology and capacity, between roughly 27 and 33 cents/kWh, but will last under the tariff for up to 20 years.
+Purchase rates vary, depending on technology and capacity, between roughly 13 and 31 cents/kWh, and provide a fixed rate over a 20-year contract period.

 Are there energy efficiency programs sponsored by the state government?